Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Northern Illinois Stats and Trends

-- In Northern Illinois' 13 games this season, it has eight wins against the spread.

-- The Huskies have been underdogs by 10.5 points or more three times this season and have covered the spread twice.
+- The Huskies have covered the spread twice this year when underdogs by 11 points or more (in three chances).

-- Northern Illinois' games this year have gone over the point total in 53.8% of its opportunities (seven times in 13 games with a set point total).
+- Northern Illinois has hit the over in 53.8% of its opportunities this year (seven times over 13 games with a set point total).

-- When Northern Illinois records more than 20.0 points, it is 8-3-1 against the spread and 9-3 overall.
+- Northern Illinois is 8-3-1 against the spread and 9-3 overall when the team puts up more than 20.0 points.

-- In games that Northern Illinois churns out over 325.9 yards, the team is 7-2-1 against the spread and 8-2 overall.
+- Northern Illinois is 7-2-1 against the spread and 8-2 overall when the team totals over 325.9 yards.

-- The Huskies have turned the ball over five more times (17 total) than the Chanticleers have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.